-As of June 2026, Petroleum Pump System Operators, Refinery Operators, and Gaugers has an AI-exposure score of 62/100 (Elevated exposure) on the AI-Safe Careers index, blending O*NET tasks, the Anthropic Economic Index, the Penn/OpenAI study, and BLS data.
+As of August 2026, Petroleum Pump System Operators, Refinery Operators, and Gaugers has an AI-exposure score of 61/100 (Elevated exposure) on the AI-Safe Careers index.
 This is an estimate of task exposure, not a prediction of job loss.

 AI Exposure Score for